 Potential Impacts from Operation and Maintenance Activities

 Of the structural controls identified in Chapter 6, several may result in air emissions (typically through energy use), including reverse osmosis and running wastewater through filters.
 The facility upgrade projects reviewed found that potential impacts to air quality from operation and maintenance (O/M) activities would be less than significant.
 In some cases, O/M activities after construction were similar to O/M activities before construction and there was no change in emissions (City of Lake Shasta).
 In other cases, there was a reduction in emissions (EchoWater Project).
-All of the reasonably foreseeable methods of compliance are not of the size or scale to result in alteration of air movement, moisture or temperature, or any change in climate, either locally or regionally
+All of the reasonably foreseeable methods of compliance are not of the size or scale to result in alteration of air movement, moisture or temperature, or any change in climate, either locally or regionally.

-The State Water Board expects that any future changes to O/M activities as a result of facility upgrades will also have a less than significant impact on air quality (items a-e).
+The State Water Board expects that any future changes to O/M activities as a result of facility upgrades will also have a less than significant impact on air quality (items a-f).

 Summary